FidelisMomanyi/Image-cropper/README.md

 # Prerequisites

-To work with Impresser you need to have some few preresuisites.
+To work with Image-cropper you need to have some few preresuisites.
 - Terminal
 - Python3.8
 - A Linux machine